 Most recently, Dr. Macgillivray served as Academic Policy Officer for Educator Preparation at the department where he oversaw Colorado’s 20 higher education-based educator preparation programs.
 In this role, he provided statewide guidance on national and state law and policy changes affecting the preparation of educators and he continues to assist in implementing the state’s P20 alignment, Educator ID Longitudinal Data System, and new educator effectiveness initiatives.

-Previously, Ms. Morris served as Vice President of the U.S. Civilian Research and Development Foundation, a nongovernmental organization focused on fostering ties between the scientific and academic communities of the United States and countries of the former Soviet Union.
+Before joining the Department in July 2007, she served as Academic and Political Affairs Officer for the Canadian Consulate General in Denver, Colorado.
+In that position, she developed advocacy programs and strategies for advancing Canada’s positions with the political and academic communities in the Rocky Mountain region.
+Previously, Ms. Morris served as Vice President of a Washington DC-based nongovernmental organization focused on fostering ties between the scientific and academic communities of the United States and countries of the former Soviet Union.
 Prior to that position, she served as director of the Committee on International Security and Arms Control of the National Academy of Sciences and she worked in the International Affairs office of the National Research Council/National Academy of Sciences (now National Academies).
-She began her career working for Congressman David Skaggs, first as a member of his campaign staff and then as a legislative assistant in his congressional office.
+She began her career working for a member of the U.S. House of Representatives, first as a campaign staff member and then as a legislative assistant in the congressional office.

-Ms. Morris received her Masters degree from George Washington University and her Bachelors degree from the University of Colorado.
+Ms. Morris received her master's degree from George Washington University and her bachelor's degree from the University of Colorado.
 She is multi-lingual and has traveled extensively in Europe, the countries of the former Soviet Union, Asia and Africa.
 Ms. Morris is married and has two stepdaughters.